-A Week from Today, Georgia Plans to Execute a Black Man Whose Juror Wondered if 'Black People Even Have Souls'
+Georgia Plans To Execute A Black Man Whose Juror Wondered If 'Black People Even Have Souls'

 Where a juror makes a clear statement that indicates he or she relied on racial stereotypes or animus to convict a criminal defendant, the Sixth Amendment requires that the no impeachment rule give way in order to permit the trial court to consider the evidence of the juror’s statement and any resulting denial of the jury trial guarantee.

-Tharpe is also intellectually disabled; his mental function is at the lowest 1 to 2% of the general population.
-The State of Georgia has a particularly restrictive standard for proving intellectual disability — it must be shown ‘beyond a reasonable doubt’, which is, essentially, an impossible standard to meet.
+Tharpe is also intellectually disabled; his mental function is at the lowest one to two percent of the general population.
+The State of Georgia has a particularly restrictive standard for proving intellectual disability — it must be shown ‘beyond a reasonable doubt,’ which is, essentially, an impossible standard to meet.
 This means that Tharpe also slips through the cracks of constitutional protection meant to keep intellectually disabled individuals from being executed in the United States.

 Tharpe’s legal team argue that the Courts must remove all procedural defaults from the case so that they can prove that his case was “fatally tainted by racial bias.”
 Two weeks ago, a judge in Macon denied Tharpe’s legal team’s request to reopen the case.
 They are now appealing the decision to the 11th Circuit Court of Appeals, in Atlanta.
 Tharpe is scheduled for execution by lethal injection at 7 PM on September 26th.
-Hours ago, he requested his last meal.
+He has already requested his last meal.

 Juries absolutely must be fair and impartial.
 The law is meant to punish individuals for their actions, not for the color of their skin.
 If this execution is carried out, the damage to the integrity of our system will be real and long-lasting.